Polar nights in Iceland are something we should expect? That would imply almost 24h of darkness. Stick around and find out.

 Why do we experience the Midnight Sun in Iceland?

-The midnight sun is caused when the earth's axis is tilted towards the sun between April and September; That what we all know as summer.
+is caused when the earth's axis is tilted towards the sun between April and September; That what we all know as summer.
 That takes place during the months of June, July, and August every year in the Northern Hemisphere.

 In Iceland, the winter and summer season is quite different from what you might likely experience in your country.
 Most countries around the world are not as close to either the North or the South Pole as Iceland is.
 For those countries, the daylight hours and the nighttime hours are most likely to stay constant all year round.
 But that is not the case in Iceland, the closer you are to the North or South Pole the more extreme the winter or the summer season is going to be.